The First Doctor: Medicine Buddha Bhaisajyaguru Lapis Lazuli Light — Empowering You to Heal; the Buddha of Healing and Medicine and Doctors

-Nor am I alone.
-Tibetan doctors rely on Medicine Buddha for their healings.
-Regular practice with the Medicine Buddha also empowers one to heal others.
+Tibetan Buddhist doctors rely on Medicine Buddha as their patron in their healing practice.
+According to tradition, regular practice with the Medicine Buddha also empowers one to heal others.
 In China and Japan, Medicine Buddha is a refuge in times of illness.
 Around the world, literally millions call out the name or mantra of Bhaisajyaguru (भैषज्यगुरु).
 It is even written in the sutras that if you speak the name of the Medicine Buddha in the ears of a dying animal or human they will be ensured good rebirth regardless of their past karma.
 No wonder the Medicine Buddha is so popular.

 Medicine Buddha is renowned not just for healing, but for His ability to neutralize past bad karma, His ability to bring good fortune to those in need, His ability to help us on the path to enlightenment, even His vows to release repentant prisoners.
 His Dharani in Sanskrit is: